monzo/progression-framework/frameworks/engineering/backend.md

           - "Shares technical context and direction for less experienced engineers"
           - "Gives direct and constructive feedback to other engineers"
           - "Communicates their area’s role within the larger mission of the company"
-      - level: 5
-        criteria:
-          - "Helps other people develop themselves and regularly gives insightful, useful feedback to those around them"
-          - "Talks to non-technical stakeholders on appropriate level of abstraction"
-      - level: 6
-        criteria:
-          - "Transparent about feedback they have received and what they are going to do differently"
   - name: "impact"
     title:
     content: